Easy Homemade Yeast Bread, with a variety of variations of herbs and spices or just plain, can become a fabulous loaf, rolls or a great pizza!

 Using this same recipe for all your open-faced pizzas is so easy I’ve taught my young grandsons to make it!

 - Kitchen towel – to cover dough while rising

 Easy Homemade Yeast Bread

-Yeast – 2 teaspoons
+- 2 tsp Yeast

-Sugar – 2 teaspoons
+- 2 tsp Sugar

-Salt – 1 tablespoon
+- 1 tbsp Salt

 - In a clean bowl, pour a little oil to glaze the bowl.
 Place dough ball in the oiled bowl, cover and let it sit in a warm (not hot) place to rise.
 It will rise in about one hour.
-A little longer in cooler climate.
+A little longer in a cooler climate.